 This is what we call social proof.
 We are more likely to act the way the majority does.
 This is also referred to as herd behavior.
 People usually turn to others to see if you’re stuff really works so having testimonials or case studies from existing clients will help prove that your products or services do work.
 Here are some design elements to use for social proof…

 - Have logos of the businesses you have helped.
-Keep them greyed out so that they don’t complete with your main ‘Call To Action’!
+Keep them greyed out so that they don’t compete with your main ‘Call To Action!
 Use: ‘as seen in’ or ‘as heard on’ logo sections

 - Display before and after examples, etc.

 - Showcase studies from existing clients and really emphasize the results

 - Use numbers: Show how many customers have purchased from you already, How many downloads, How many people you have helped, etc.

 After we created this infographic, Robert Cialdini released an updated version of his book, Influence, and he has added another principle which is Unity.

 The Unity Principle is all about having shared identities.
 When people feel they are similar to you like being of the same race, nationality, political or religious beliefs, or even liking similar sporting teams, then they are more likely to be influenced by you.